-The Loop through Table action is used to apply actions for a set number of records from a table.
+The Loop through Table action is used to apply actions to a set number of records from a table.

 For example: You have a table with names.
 You want to go through all the records in the table and update each name to ensure it has a Title case, i.e. is capitalized.

-- Select a table: the table to loop through
+▶ Select a table: an existing table in your Method account to loop through

-- Only distinct values from: you can ensure only records with unique values in a given field will be looped through
+▶ Only distinct values from: only records with unique values in the selected field will be looped through.

 When you select Open criteria builder, a new page opens listing all the conditions.